Nawapat-Kaweeyanun/Dataset-Detection-of-TPA-IMF-Reconnection-/README.txt

     2. Run PanelPlotter.py to obtain Fig. S2A-S2D.

 - Fig. S3:
-    1. In PanelPlotter.py select the parameter list ('paralist') marked Fig. S3 and set the spacecraft list ('sclist') to ['C4'] in the main calling script. .
-    2. Set the time interval to 14:49 and 14:54 UT and set sc_comp option to False
-    2. Run PannelPlotter.py to obtain Cluster plots (Fig. S3A-S3D).
+    1. Run script at the end of FluxLineSum.py at pre-defined time intervals to obtain Fig. S1.

 Software- or Instrument-specific information needed to interpret the data, including software and hardware version numbers: